wangwwno1/Project-VIMU/README.md

     - Run the plotting script with `python3 plot_sup_compensation_error.py`.
     - The figure file `Supplementary Compensation Error.pdf` is located in the script directory.
 - Reproduce Fig 18.
 (Est. Time: 20~25min with 4 CPU Cores)
-    - Unzip `Fig.18 Recovery Duration - Effect of Buffer.zip` and `VIMU-FigureScripts.zip` to the same folder.
+    - Unzip `Fig.18 Recovery Duration - Effect of Buffer` and `VIMU-FigureScripts.zip` to the same folder.
     - Open the terminal console and navigate into the script folder with `cd './VIMU-FigureScripts'`
     - Run `python3 preprocess_flight_logs.py '../Fig.18 Recovery Duration - Effect of Buffer' './figure_data/Fig.18 Recovery Duration - Effect of Buffer' --skip_threshold_data` to process the raw flight logs.
     - Run `python3 plot_recovery_duration_to_ttd.py` to plot the figure.